 Threats to do bodily injury is a crime similar to assault and a misdemeanor in the District of Columbia.
 Threats requires the government to prove that the defendant spoke words to another that caused that person to reasonably believe the threatened harm would occur and that the defendant intended to say the words she said.
 It carries a maximum penalty of 6 months in jail, which make is jury demandable.
-However, the government often amends this charge to “attempted threats” to deny the defendant a jury trial.
+However, the Washington DC government often amends this charge to “attempted threats” to deny the defendant a jury trial.
 Contact an assault lawyer to decide on the best course of action for your defense.

 Felony Assault Offenses

-Assault with a deadly weapon is another felony assault crime that requires the same elements of simple assault.
+Assault with a deadly weapon is another felony assault crime in Washington DC, that requires the same elements of simple assault.
 However, this crime requires an added element that the government prove the defendant used a dangerous weapon in the commission of the crime.
 This felony offense carries a maximum penalty of 10 years in prison and/or a $25,000.00 fine, and this is where you can get the most help out of your Washington DC lawyer.

 Felony threats is an offense that requires the government prove the same elements as misdemeanor threats, but the words must make the listener fear serious injury or a kidnapping.
 Felony threats carries a maximum penalty of up to 20 years in prison and/or a $5,000.00 fine.